James Cameron: 1990–1999: Terminator 2: Judgement Day, True Lies, and Titanic

-2000s
+2000–2009: Television debut, documentaries, and Avatar

-In 2000, Cameron made his debut in television and co-created Dark Angel with Charles H. Eglee, a television series influenced by cyberpunk, biopunk, contemporary superheroes and third-wave feminism.
+In 2000, Cameron made his debut in television and, with Charles H. Eglee, co-created Dark Angel, a television series influenced by cyberpunk, biopunk, contemporary superheroes and third-wave feminism.
 Dark Angel starred Jessica Alba as Max Guevara, a genetically enhanced super-soldier created by a secretive organization.
 While the first season was moderately successful, the second season did less well, which led to its cancellation.

 In 2002, Cameron served as producer on the 2002 film Solaris, a science fiction drama directed by Steven Soderbergh.
 The film gained mixed reviews and failed at the box office.
 Keen to make documentaries, Cameron directed Expedition: Bismarck, about the German Battleship Bismarck.
 In 2003, he directed Ghosts of the Abyss, a documentary about RMS Titanic which was released by Walt Disney Pictures and Walden Media, and designed for 3D theaters.
 Cameron told The Guardian his intention for filming everything in 3D.
 In 2005, Cameron co-directed Aliens of the Deep, a documentary about the various forms of life in the ocean.
 He also starred in Titanic Adventure with Tony Robinson, another documentary about the Titanic shipwreck.
 In 2006, Cameron co-created and narrated The Exodus Decoded, a documentary exploring the Biblical account of the Exodus.
 In 2007, Cameron and fellow director Simcha Jacobovici, produced The Lost Tomb of Jesus.
 It was broadcast on Discovery Channel on March 4, 2007; the documentary was controversial for arguing that the Talpiot Tomb was the burial place of Jesus of Nazareth.

-By the mid-2000s, Cameron returned to directing and producing another mainstream film since Titanic.
-Cameron had displayed interest in making Avatar (2009) and Alita: Battle Angel (2019) as early as June 2005 with both films to be shot using 3D technology.
-He wanted to make Alita: Battle Angel first, followed by Avatar but switched the order in February 2006.
+By the mid-2000s, Cameron returned to directing and producing his first mainstream film since Titanic.
+Cameron had displayed interest in making Avatar (2009) and Alita: Battle Angel (2019) as early as June 2005, with both films to be shot using 3D technology.
+He wanted to make Alita: Battle Angel first, followed by Avatar, but switched the order in February 2006.
 Although Cameron had written an 80-page treatment for Avatar in 1995, Cameron stated that he wanted the necessary technology to improve before starting production.
 Avatar, with the story line set in the mid-22nd century, had an estimated budget in excess of $300 million.
-The cast includes Sam Worthington, Zoe Saldana, Stephen Lang, Michelle Rodriguez and Sigourney Weaver.
-It was composed with a mix of live-action footage and computer-generated animation, using an advanced version of the performance capture technique, previously used by director Robert Zemeckis in The Polar Express.
+The cast includes Sam Worthington, Zoe Saldaña, Stephen Lang, Michelle Rodriguez and Sigourney Weaver.
+It was composed with a mix of live-action footage and computer-generated animation, using an advanced version of the motion capture technique, previously used by director Robert Zemeckis in The Polar Express.
 Cameron intended Avatar to be 3D-only but decided to adapt it for conventional viewing as well.